andrehertwig/spring-boot-starter-quartz/README.md

 ## Recommended Maven Dependency Management

-Because Quartz still will have some transitive dependencies you don't want to have in you application, you should consider the following dependency settings.
+Because Quartz still will have some transitive dependencies you may don't want to have in your application, you should consider about the following dependency settings.

 ```xml
 <dependency>